 Individual subscribers v corporate subscribers

-The restrictions on spamming individual subscribers apply not just to consumers, but also to sole traders and partners in business partnerships in England & Wales (Scottish partnerships are different - see below) because they are still individuals, even though they are in business and even if you email them in their business capacity.
+The restrictions on spamming individual subscribers apply not just to consumers, but also to sole traders and partners in business partnerships in England & Wales (Scottish partnerships are different) because they are still individuals, even though they are in business and even if you email them in their business capacity.